Times

 |

-Planetary Ions Near Mercury’s Space: Their Dependence on True Anomaly Angle
+Observations of Distribution of Planetary Ions Near Mercury’s Space: Their

-and Escape Rates [#6017]
+Dependence on True Anomaly Angle and Escape Rates [#6017]

-This study presents MESSENGER
+This study presents MESSENGER observations

-Mercury’s space.
-The regions include the solar wind, magnetosheath,
+The regions include the solar wind, magnetosheath, and magnetosphere.
+We have

-and magnetosphere.
-We have investigated the distributions of Na+-group ions
+investigated the distributions of Na+-group ions in these regions separately

-in these regions separately and divided them into four true anomaly angles
+and divided them into four true anomaly angles (TAAs) groups.
+We have shown

-(TAAs) groups.
-We have shown their distributions in electric field
+their distributions in electric field coordinates.
+The intensity of Na+-group

-magnetosphere and the lowest in the solar wind.
-The Na+-group ions show clear
+ions is the highest in the magnetosphere and the lowest in the solar wind.

-dependencies on the TAAs.
-The escape rates of the Na+-group ions are
+The Na+-group ions show clear dependencies on the TAAs.
+The escape rates of

-estimated in different regions and different TAA intervals.
+the Na+-group ions are estimated in different regions and different

 |

-DiBraccio G. A. Slavin J. Bowers C. Weber T.
+Romanelli N. DiBraccio G. A. Slavin J. Bowers C. Weber T.

 |

-Mercury’s Magnetotail Twisting: Comparing MESSENGER and Terrestrial
+Mercury’s Magnetotail Twisting: Comparing

-Magnetometer Observations [#6003]
+MESSENGER and Terrestrial Magnetometer Observations [#6003]

-have indicated that the magnetotails on Earth and Mars can twist due to solar
+magnetotails on Earth and Mars can twist due to solar wind-planetary

-intrinsic and induced magnetospheres remain unclear.
-Particularly, spacecraft
+induced magnetospheres remain unclear.
+Particularly, spacecraft observations

-data is conducted to estimate the influence of the IMF By on Mercury’s magnetotail.
-We find that Mercury’s tail twist is very
+to estimate the influence of the IMF By on Mercury’s magnetotail.
+We find

-small (<~3 deg), for a median downtail distance
+that Mercury’s tail twist is very small (<~3 deg), for a median downtail

-local By component around the magnetotail current
+and the local By component around the magnetotail current sheet.
+These

 |